psilospore/crypto-tumbler-simulator/scala/README.md

 ### Better recovery mechanism when the Jobcoin API is down

-Right now I'm simply attempting a constant amount of times before giving up
+Right now I'm simply attempting a constant amount of times and just counting failures

 ### Handle when a user does not have enough funds in the Tumbler's deposit address

+### Dependency injection

+### Better tests